Tap-And-Buy/Tap-And-Buy-/docs/prd.md

 - Add and manage homepage promotional images (6-7 images upload capacity)
 - Change application logo
 - View all customer orders with filters (newest, oldest, high price, low price, order ID search)
+- Filter orders by status: Processing, Order Placed\n- View order count for each filter status (e.g., 'Processing: 15 orders')
+- View order placement timestamp for each order
+- Manage return/refund requests with filters (newest, oldest, order ID search, reference number search)
+- View return request timestamp for each return request
-- Manage return/refund requests with filters (newest, oldest)\n- Handle customer feedback and support messages
+- Handle customer feedback and support messages
 - Enter tracking details and order information manually
 - Approve or reject order cancellation requests
-- Access order management dashboard
+- Access order management dashboard with timestamp display for order placement and return requests
-- Manage Products, Manage Returns, and Manage Categories sections displayed in two-row layout
+- Manage Products (with device-responsive layout:2 rows on mobile, 4 rows on laptop/desktop/tablet), Manage Returns, and Manage Categories sections displayed in two-row layout
+- **Send push notifications to customers for order updates and promotional announcements**

-### 2.3 Customer Role
+\n### 2.3 Customer Role
 **Registration & Login:**
 - Register using email or phone number
 - OTP verification via email or phone (customer selects preferred method)
+- Registration confirmation email with properly configured links
 - Login with registered credentials
 - Logout confirmation: When customer clicks logout button, a confirmation popup appears asking'Are you sure you want to logout?' with Yes/No options.
 Logout only proceeds if Yes is selected.

 **Capabilities:**
 - Browse and search products with search history display
+- Search icon displayed inside the search bar
-- Search recommendations: When searching for products (e.g., 'soap stand'), display recommended search titles related to the query under the search bar
+- Search recommendations: When searching for products (e.g., 'soap stand'), display recommended search titles (both newly added and older products) related to the query under the search bar
 - Intelligent search results: Display products matching search queries (e.g., 'products under 50 rupees' shows items under₹50).
 If search is unrelated, analyze and display relevant products.
+If no products found, display message: 'No product was found'\n- Search results display promptly without indefinite loading
-Eliminate404 error pages for searches.\n- View product details (images, description, price, offers)
+- View product details (images, description, price, offers)
+- Product Image Navigation: For products with 2 or more images, display navigation arrows with optimized image loading (transition time under 1 second):\n  - When viewing the first image: Show right arrow at the right center side of the image
+  - When viewing middle images (2nd, 3rd, etc.): Show both left and right arrows at the left and right center sides of the image
+  - When viewing the last image: Show left arrow at the left center side of the image
+- Arrows should be clearly visible and positioned at the vertical center of the image
 - Share products via share button on product page
 - Add products to wishlist by clicking heart icon on product page
 - View and manage wishlist items from Account page
-- Add products to cart or use'Buy Now' option
-- Add and manage multiple delivery addresses
+- Add products to cart or use'Buy Now' option\n- Add and manage multiple delivery addresses
 - Select delivery address during checkout
-- Make prepaid payments only
-- View order history and order details with unique Order ID
+- Make prepaid payments only\n- View order history and order details with unique Order ID and timestamp
 - Track order status\n- Submit return requests for damaged products (within 12 hours of delivery)
-- Submit order cancellation requests
+- Submit order cancellation requests\n- Password Management: Access password management in Account Settings with the following options:
+  - Change password by entering current password, new password, and confirm new password\n  - Forgot Password option: Displays below the current password field.
+When clicked, shows popup message: 'We will send you a changed random password to your email.
+Do you want to reset your password?'
+  - If user confirms, system generates and sends a random password (mix of letters and numbers) to registered email\n  - User can login with the random password and optionally change it by copying the random password into the 'current password' field and creating a new password
-- Update password and account details with OTP verification
+- Update account details with OTP verification
 - Use in-app chatbot for order inquiries
-\n---
+- Receive email notifications for all order status changes and account activities
+- **Receive in-app push notifications for order updates, promotional offers, and important announcements**
+- **Manage notification preferences in Account Settings**

+---

 ## 3. Website Features

 ### 3.1 Bottom Navigation Menu
-- **Home:** Featured products (30 products displayed vertically in two rows), recently viewed products (10 products displayed horizontally with horizontal scrolling)\n- **Categories:** Browse products by category (displayed horizontally with horizontal scrolling)
+- **Home:** Featured products (30 products displayed vertically in two rows on mobile, four rows on laptop/desktop/tablet), recently viewed products (10 products displayed horizontally with horizontal scrolling)\n- **Categories:** Browse products by category (displayed horizontally with horizontal scrolling, clicking category shows products in 2 rows on mobile, 4 rows on other devices)
 - **Cart:** View added items, quantities, and proceed to checkout
-- **Account:** Login, profile management, order history, saved addresses, wishlist access
+- **Account:** Login, profile management, order history, saved addresses, wishlist access, password management, notification preferences
 - **Customer Care:** Order inquiries and support\n\n### 3.2 Product Management
 - Admin can add product categories with one category image upload for visual identification
 - Admin can add products with up to 5 image uploads per product
 - Admin can add images, descriptions, and pricing\n- No pre-populated product list\n- Dummy products for initial testing (to be removed before publishing)
+- **Product Listing Layout:**
+  - Mobile devices: 2 rows\n  - Laptop/Desktop/Tablet: 4 rows\n  - Applied to all product listing pages (categories, search results, admin manage products, price range results)

-### 3.3 Promotional Content Management
+\n### 3.3 Promotional Content Management
 - Admin can upload 6-7 promotional images for homepage display
+- **Auto-Rotating Promotional Images:** Promotional images automatically rotate on the homepage with the following behavior:
+  - First image displays initially
+  - After 5 seconds, automatically transitions to the second image
+  - After another 5 seconds, transitions to the third image
+  - Continues rotating through all promotional images with5-second intervals
+  - Cycles back to the first image after displaying the last image
 - Promotional images managed through'Manage Promotions' section
 \n### 3.4 Product Interaction Features
 - **Share Button:** Each product displays a share button allowing customers to share product details via social media, messaging apps, or copy link